-Policy 20-3 Tuition Reimbursement Program
+Policy 20-3 | Tuition Reimbursement Program

-The Board of Library Commissioners encourages employees of the library to seek educational opportunities whenever possible.
-In furtherance of that goal, the board has established the Tuition Reimbursement Program.
+The Board of Library Commissioners (the "Board" herein) encourages employees of the library to seek educational opportunities whenever possible.
+In furtherance of that goal, the Board has established the Tuition Reimbursement Program.
 The Program is intended for the reimbursement of tuition expenses incurred by eligible full-time and part-time employees.
-The funding level for the Program is dependent on the amount allocated for such purpose by the board for the fiscal year, and may vary from one year to the next.
+The funding level for the Program is dependent on the amount allocated for such purpose by the Board for the fiscal year, and may vary from one year to the next.
 In no event shall any unused fund balance from the Tuition Reimbursement Program be carried over to the subsequent fiscal year.
-The Library Director shall establish guidelines for the implementation of this policy.
+The Library Executive Director shall establish guidelines for the implementation of this Ppolicy.

-Eligibility for reimbursement shall be at the sole discretion of the Library Director, and in accordance with the guidelines established by the Director under authority of this policy.
+Eligibility for reimbursement shall be at the sole discretion of the Library Executive Director, and in accordance with the guidelines established by the Library Executive Director under authority of this Ppolicy.

-Policy 20-4 Employment of Relatives
+Policy 20-4 | Employment of Relatives